40-foot radio telescope: Science

 It was originally used to observe eight variable radio sources on a daily basis over the course of five years.
 The sources were 3C 48, 3C 144 (Taurus A), 3C 218 (Hydra A), 3C 274 (Virgo A), 3C 295, 3C 358, 3C 405 (Cygnus A), and 3C 461 (Cassiopeia A).
 The project was led by D. S. Heeschen, who had previously been using the 85 ft antenna for this work.
 The use of a relatively cheap telescope for this work freed up larger telescopes for other uses.
 In initial results, the sources were observed on a daily basis at 20 and 40 cm over 28 months, and only Cas A was seen to be variable.

 As part of its educational use, it has continued to observe some of the original radio sources it was targeting.
 Data from 1995 to 1999 comparing Cas A to Cyg A was published in 2000, followed in 2017 by a publication combining 20 years of observations of Cas A using new observations between 1994 and 2015.
 These tracked the fading of the source and improved the flux density calibration models that use this source.

-It has also been used to observe the H I region in the spiral arms of the Milky Way and the Andromeda Galaxy, as well as intensity and polarized synchrotron radiation from the galactic plane and North Polar Spur.
+It has also been used to observe the H I region in the spiral arms of the Milky Way and the Andromeda Galaxy, as well as intensity and polarized synchrotron radiation from the galactic plane and the North Polar Spur.